Perspective | Washington is again in QB trouble, and Justin Herbert reminded of what could have been

 But this is also true: Washington could have taken Herbert — then a quarterback with some questions coming out of Oregon — with that same second pick.
 They passed, as did Detroit at No. 3, the Giants at No. 4 and Miami at No. 5.
 This tale is in its early chapters, and who did well in that draft won’t be determined after one season and one game.
 Yet it’s so fun to consider the evidence thus far, especially when it plays out right in front of you.

-So, then, here’s something else that’s true: a quarterback simply impacts a higher percentage of plays than even the best defensive lineman does.
+So, then, here’s something else that’s true: A quarterback simply impacts a higher percentage of plays than even the best defensive lineman does.
 The Chargers ran 76 plays Sunday, and Herbert touched the ball on all of them.
 Young was frustrated by a series of quick throws from Herbert, as well as the chip-blocking from Los Angeles’s backs — and wasn’t even on the field when the Chargers scored their first touchdown, nor when Herbert completed his crushing third-and-16 throw in the fourth quarter.
 He was in on three tackles and didn’t have a sack.
 That’s the life of a defensive lineman, rotating in and out, looking for an opportunity that may not come.
 It’s not the life of a quarterback, for whom every single play is an opportunity.

 So follow that line of thinking to one more truism: Justin Herbert will have a greater impact on the Chargers’ long-term prospects to win a championship than Chase Young will have on Washington’s prospects to do the same.